Pitu/Kuro/README.md

 - `/status online|idle|dnd|offline`
   The status you want to appear as whenever you're offline, since using Kuro will make discord think you're always online.

+- `/playing string`
+  This will change the 'Playing' status below your username to the string entered above.
+Note that you won't be able to see the status but everyone else will, this is a limitation with discord itself and not the bot.

 - `/purge number`
   Kuro will fetch your latest 100 messages on the channel that triggered this command and delete the last `number` messages.